tecknut/religionfusion/README.md

 # Rules
 * Don't kill people
-* Other religions are ok, accept them as human beings too
+* Other religions are ok, accept them as human beings too.
+Even atheists.
 * But don't be just blindly nice to people.
 If they're nasty to you, you are allowed to be rude to them.
 * Don't steal other people's stuff
 * Be nice to other people